shengminp/shengminp.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a PhD at Yonsei University!
+I am currently pursuing a Ph.D. in Artificial Intelligence at Yonsei University.

 :rocket: Research
 ======
-My research primarily focuses on the development of natural language reasoning models and formal language generation.
+My research focuses on **learning-signal design for language reasoning models**, including reasoning distillation, latent reasoning, and reinforcement-learning-based reasoning.
+I am also interested in **structured and formal language generation**, such as Text-to-SQL and molecular generation.

 **:thought_balloon: Reasoning Model**
 * Enable the model to learn reasoning using natural language.
 [TinyThiner](https://aclanthology.org/2025.naacl-long.309/)